-However, these stock ratings are ONLY for the short term trading (i.e. the next 1 to 3 months), but not for long term investment.
+However, these stock ratings are ONLY for short-term trading (i.e. the next 1 to 3 months), but not for long-term investment.

 Publicly traded companies are required to report their quarterly earnings, so the “earnings estimate revisions” indicator that Zacks uses is ONLY valid for at most one quarter.

-So, in terms of stock advice, Zacks Premium offers Zacks Rank #1 stocks which are good for short term stock trading (i.e. it can be used to help you predict the price movement for the next 1 to 3 months).
+So, in terms of stock advice, Zacks Premium offers Zacks Rank #1 stocks that are good for short-term stock trading (i.e. it can be used to help you predict the price movement for the next 1 to 3 months).

 Basically, these are NOT specific stock trading picks with buy and sell prices.

 It’s just a tool (i.e. Zacks Rank) that you can use to help with your own stock trading analysis.

 On the other hand, Motley Fool Stock Advisor offers stock picks for long-term investment (i.e. hold the stocks for at least 1 to 3 years) with detailed research reports which outline the reason behind the recommendation.

 For all the Motley Fool stock picks, they will send you real-time updates on the stocks whenever there is any news as well as real-time alerts when they think it is time to sell.